Hamlabs/ArcticTracker-ESP32/README.md

 * Internetworking using WIFI.
 Automatically connect to access points available.
 User can set up an ordered list of APs to try.
 It can also function as its own access point.
 * Webserver.
 Used for setup.
 * Interface with GPS.
 * LCD display, button handler, etc..
+* Controlling radio and PA module
+* Sending APRS packets
 * Firmware upgrades over the air (OTA).

-A updated PCB layout is produced and is currently being tested.
+A updated PCB layout has been produced and is currently being tested.
+It works!
-There is still some stuff to port or re-implement from the first version of the tracker like interfacing to radio, APRS stuff. etc.